infobip/mobile-messaging-sdk-ios/README.md

     ```objective-c
     - (void)application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {
         [MobileMessaging didRegisterForRemoteNotificationsWithDeviceToken:deviceToken];

+        // other push vendors might have their code here and handle a Device Token as well
     }
     ```

     </p>
     </details>

-7. Override method `application:didReceiveRemoteNotification:fetchCompletionHandler:` in order to send notification delivery reports to Infobip:
+7. Add one line of code `MobileMessaging.didReceiveRemoteNotification(userInfo, fetchCompletionHandler: completionHandler)` to your AppDelegate method `application:didReceiveRemoteNotification:fetchCompletionHandler:` in order to send notification's delivery reports to Infobip:

     ```swift
     // Swift
     func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {
         MobileMessaging.didReceiveRemoteNotification(userInfo, fetchCompletionHandler: completionHandler)

+        // other push vendors might have their code here and handle a remove notification as well
     }
     ```